-Yes, the project must show evidence of existing community support and engagement and benefit one or more individuals or two or more farmers, producers or farm vendors who sell their agricultural products or services.
-The applicant would use his/her IRSregistered Tax Identification Number to register with DUNS/SAM.gov.
+Yes, the project must show evidence of existing community support and engagement and benefit more than one individual or two or more farmers, producers or farm vendors who sell their agricultural products or services.
+The applicant would use his/her IRS registered Tax Identification Number to register with DUNS/SAM.gov.